 For your convenience each lodge is equipped with Wi-Fi.
 We also provide basic toiletries such as soap, shampoo, additional linens as well as laundry service.

-What other activates are available at the lodge?
+What other activities are available at the lodge?

 Will my phone work?